geovannyAvelar/SocialCRON-API/README.md

 To configure the connection of SocialCRON with your MySQL database, open the file **src/main/resources/application.properties** and fill the properties with your username, password and database URL.
 The application can generate the database tables automatically, just set the property **spring.jpa.hibernate.ddl-auto** to **update**, don't use this in production.

+#### 1.2.3 Facebook
+To use SocialCRON, you will need a Facebook app to connect to Facebook API.
+You can create one accessing [Facebook Developers page](https://developers.facebook.com/).
+After create your app, fill the properties of file **src/main/resources/facebook4j.properties** with the id and the secret of your Facebook application.

 ### 1.3 Build

 1. Get the source typing the command: